Recent Articles

 DRYWALL JOINT COMPOUND ASBESTOS BAN

 In 1977, the Consumer Products Safety Commission banned asbestos in joint compounds and drywall tape.
 However, these products may still have been used until 1980 or later from the oversupply that had been purchased prior to the ban.
 As a result, buildings constructed before 1990 may still contain asbestos in drywall.
 Please understand that this ban does not remove the requirement for testing prior to renovation or demolition.
-State Law still requires sampling of ALL materials reguardless of age and MSDS.
+State Law still requires sampling of ALL materials regardless of age and MSDS.
 Brand new homes 2023 when renovated STILL NEED ASBESTOS TESTING!!!
-Remember, the EPA prohibited manufature companies from producing more ACM.
+Remember, the EPA prohibited manufacture companies from producing more ACM.
 Yet, legacy uses are not banned.
 Legacy uses of asbestos include those already in use; it does not include new uses or imports.

 Today, manufacturing the following asbestos products is prohibited.
 Yet, you may still come across them in older vehicles, houses, and structures.
-However, testing samples of material by a certified laboratory is the only way to reveal contamination and sampling is still REQUIRED by LAW reguardless of age.
+However, testing samples of material by a certified laboratory is the only way to reveal contamination and sampling is still REQUIRED by LAW regardless of age.

 Banned asbestos products: